hyperledger-archives/fabric/docs/protocol-spec.md

 **Definition of fields:**
 - `chaincodeID` - The chaincode source code path and name.
-- `ctorMsg` - Function name and argument parameters to call.
+- `input` - Function name and argument parameters to call.
 - `timeout` - Time in milliseconds to execute the transaction.
 - `confidentialityLevel` - Confidentiality level of this transaction.
 - `secureContext` - Security context of the transactor.